symfony/symfony-docs/components/filesystem/introduction.rst

     The Filesystem component provides basic utilities for the filesystem.

-.. versionadded:: 2.1
-    The Filesystem component was introduced in Symfony 2.1.
-Previously, the ``Filesystem`` class was located in the HttpKernel component.

 .. tip::

     A lock handler feature was introduce in symfony 2.6.